acts-project/acts/docs/examples/howto/run_material_mapping.rst

 By default, all the surfaces will be written but one can turn a specific type off (for example the sensitive) by using the appropriate option : ``mat-output-XXX false``

 The JSON file can now be edited to select which surfaces and volumes you want to have material mapped on.
 The JSON file is comprise of two parts, the first one contain a list of surfaces and the second a list of volumes.
 Information of the surface and volumes such as their type, range, id and position are available.
 To add one surface to the material mapping, one simply needs to switch the ``mapMaterial`` variable to ``true``.
 The binning can then be changed by changing the number associated to ``bins``, the type of bin can also be changed.
 For the volume, the same method can be applied, except that up to 3 bins can be associated.
+As a rule of thumb volume material should only be used for large homogeneous detector (like calorimeters and gaseous detectors), for the material mapping a good first try would be to use the representing surfaces of the layers with sensors.
+The binning depends heavily on the geometry and could be of the order of 100 (the more bins are used the more events need to be simulated to populate the bins).

 .. warning::
   When mapping onto a surface, the material inside volumes with material (or ``ProtoMaterial``) will be ignored, you should thus avoid mapping material onto surfaces within material volumes.
 When mapping onto a volume, only the material within that volume will be used.
 If you have a large gap between the last material surface and the volume you might then want to also map material onto the boundary of the material volume.